 UQ ranks among the world’s top universities, as measured by several key independent rankings, including the CWTS Leiden Ranking (32), U.S. News Best Global Universities Rankings (36), the Performance Ranking of Scientific Papers for World Universities (40), QS World University Rankings (47), Academic Ranking of World Universities (51), and Times Higher Education World University Rankings (=54).

 At UQ, we’re changing the way higher education is imagined and experienced.
 Our students enjoy innovative and flexible learning options, diverse and dynamic partnership opportunities, and an integrated digital and campus learning environment.

 With a strong focus on teaching excellence, having won more national teaching awards than any other Australian university, UQ is committed to providing students with the best opportunities and practical experiences during their time with us, empowering them with transferable knowledge and skills that will prepare them to exceed expectations throughout their careers.
 UQ’s 280,000 graduates are an engaged network of global alumni spanning more than 170 countries, and include more than 15,400 PhDs.

-UQ has an outstanding track record in commercialising innovation, with major technologies employed across the globe and gross product sales of more than $15.5 billion.
+UQ has an outstanding track record in commercialising innovation, with major technologies employed across the globe and gross product sales of more than $22 billion.

-UQ employs more than 6600 academic and professional staff (full-time equivalent) and has a $1.75 billion annual operating budget.
+UQ employs more than 7200 academic and professional staff (full-time equivalent) and has a $2.19 billion annual operating budget.